wrightben/languages/javascript/Games/Tic-Tac-Toe/README.md

 > [!NOTE]
-> Download the repo zip and upload it to Meta.ai to play this game.<br/>
 > Read the Meta.ai analysis of this game and see its bell curve rating at:<br/>
 > https://www.meta.ai/share/c/jU4x74txwT

 ### Tic-Tac-Toe

-Download source; Open in desktop browser to play
+Download source; Open in desktop browser to play.
+Or download the repo zip and upload it to Meta.ai to play this game.

 ### Files
 - **database.js**